Words of Radiance: Part Five

 After the Parshendi are defeated, Szeth overpowers Adolin and clashes with Dalinar, who is using Talenel's Shardblade, which he had bonded.
 Szeth defeats Dalinar and lashes him to the sky to fall to his death.
 Kaladin arrives in a burst of light, saving Dalinar and confronting Szeth.
 As Kaladin and Szeth clash in the storms above, Dalinar and his army quickly evacuate into Narak to avoid further casualties from the Everstorm.
-During the duel, Kaladin overpowers Szeth and disarms him from the Honorblade, after which point Szeth severs its bond, giving up due to him realizing that Kaladin truly is a Radiant, and Szeth never had to follow orders to kill innocent people.
-The Honorblade having given Szeth his windrunning powers, Kaladin watches in shock as Szeth falls to his apparent death within the Everstorm.
+During the duel, Szeth severs his bond with his Honorblade, giving up due to him realizing that Kaladin truly is a Radiant, and Szeth never had to follow orders to kill innocent people.
+The Honorblade had given Szeth his Windrunning powers due to it being the former weapon of the Herald Jezrien, and Kaladin watches in shock as Szeth falls to his apparent death within the Everstorm.

 Meanwhile, Shallan and the scholars find the center of Narak and the Oathgate, a teleportation system used by the Radiants.
-Shallan uses her surgebinding and shardblade to activate the Oathgate, and transports everyone to Urithuru.
+Shallan uses her Surgebinding and Shardblade to activate the Oathgate, and transports everyone to Urithuru.

-It is revealed that Shallan used her surgebinding as a child and, because of her powers, her mother tried to kill her.
+It is revealed that Shallan used her Surgebinding as a child and, because of her powers, her mother tried to kill her.
 Shallan killed her mother in self-defense and her father took the blame, eventually driving him mad.
 The Ghostbloods discover Shallan's true identity and offer her a spot in their organization.

 Dalinar confronts the Stormfather, who reveals himself as a Spren and binds himself to Dalinar, making Dalinar a Radiant of the Bondsmith order.
 As the known Radiants gather: Shallan, Dalinar, and Kaladin, Renarin arrives and reveals himself as a Truthwatcher, another Order, and presumably that he was the one writing messages on Dalinar's wall.
 Kaladin departs to Hearthstone to check on his parents and his townsfolk.
 Adolin, fed up with Sadeas' treachery kills Sadeas after a short struggle and throws away his father's Shardblade, Oathbringer.

-It is revealed that Everstorms will now generate much like highstorms, and that any parshmen caught in them will turn into stormforms.
+It is revealed that the Everstorm will now circle the planet just like the highstorm, and that any parshmen caught in them will turn into Stormform.

 Szeth awakes fully healed and meets the executioner named Nale, Herald of Justice and leader of the Skybreakers.
 Nale gives Szeth a new Shardblade/spren known as Nightblood to fulfill his path of justice and makes him a Radiant as well.